 There a few universal skills that every fundraiser needs to have, regardless of whether you are recruiting for a Trust fundraiser, Corporate or Major Gift fundraiser.

-The two most important skills any fundraiser should have is great research skills and a desire to pick up the phone?
-Why, because so many fundraisers don’t.
+The two most important skills any fundraiser should have is great research talent and a desire to pick up the phone.
+It’s important to call a potential donor rather than email.
+Why? because most fundraisers don’t.
 Instead they resort to the comfort of an email hoping for a response.
 Finding quality research skills and sales skills in one person is not easy.

 It’s not easy because these skills are normally found in two different types of people.
 This is probably why some large charities will have a researcher and a front desk fundraiser that can make the initial contact and follow through.
 However, if you cannot afford both, you really need to make sure that a 60/40 rule applies.
 That is 60 percent front desk sales skills, 40 percent research skills.
 This will mean a trust fundraiser will be calling up the administrators and talking with confidence about the charity and projects and a corporate fundraiser who has the art of persuasion and great presentation skills will be doing the same with CSR managers, marketing or charity managers.
 Did I mention fundraising is equivalent to sales?
 Well it is, even though so many people hate that term.
 We shouldn’t hate it, we should embrace it.